Where to Get Tested for COVID-19 in North Brooklyn - Greenpointers

 New York City recommends that all New Yorkers get tested, with or without symptoms.
 When necessary, New Yorkers are also urged to continue getting tested after potential virus exposure, such as after being around a sick person or in a group setting.

-Testing is quick, often free and helps prevent the spread of COVID-19.
+Testing is quick, often free (though private and expedited testing can cost $) and helps prevent the spread of COVID-19.
 Here’s where to get a test:

 LabQ (977 Manhattan Ave.)

 Just over a year ago, getting your nose swabbed inside a black van would have felt completely insane, but now it’s just practical and efficient.
 From 10 a.m. – 5 p.m.
 Sunday-Friday, LabQ’s mobile testing van offers walk up PCR swab tests, no appointment needed.
-Results are shared online within 48 hours and those without insurance can also take this test at no cost.
+Results are shared online within 48 hours (though have been said to take longer with the recent surge) and those without insurance can also take this test at no cost.

 Walk-in at Jonathan Williams Houses (333 Roebling St.)